Skip to main content

 }

-Prompt CLI Commands
+Skill CLI Commands

 CommandDescription

-flowmcp prompt show <group>/<name>Display full prompt content
+flowmcp skill show <group>/<name>Display full skill content

 Naming Conventions